liamlaverty/24-days-in-umbraco-docker/README.md

 - (this step deletes all your data) Run `docker-compose down --rmi local --volumes` to remove your application from Docker
 - Run `docker-compose up` to launch a testable version of your app

-Unsurprisingly, the app doesn't run first time, but we can see production-level exceptions and start to debug those, without polluting our application's repository with WIP version changes.
+Unsurprisingly, the app doesn't run first time, but we can see production-level exceptions and start to debug those.

 ---